ryansheehy0/CAD_Canvas/README.md

 1. Select lines
 1. Constrain the angle between lines
 1. Constrain a line to the X and Y axes

-Click constrain then select 1 or 2 objects

 line colors
 - Fully constrained: black